BC100Dev/OsintgramCXX/README.md

 - Dual-Booting (if you have a Windows PC)
 - WSL (Windows only)
 - Termux (Android only, still experimenting for a proper build)

 ---

+## Default modules
+For the default installment of this tool, I decided to separate the codebase into multiple sections, which include:

+- [**Core Application**](Sources/Application): The code that starts up, once you launch that nice `./OsintgramCXX` executable.
+No, this one is not a library, the others are.
+- [**Shared Code**](Sources/Commons): A shared codebase that is shared upon the other modules, utilizing the DRY methods
+- [**Interactive Commands**](Sources/CoreCommands): The part that would give you the most interests, considering that it is the base module, where all the standard commands live at.
+- [**Instagram Private API**](Sources/instagram-private-api): Oh, this one's spicy, eh?
+Yes, this code will be the main reason all your custom mods will most likely depend on.
+That is, if you don't rely on user input and probably automate.
+- [**Application Logging**](Sources/Logging): Nice library to have, in case GDB is a bit too hard to understand and not having to rely on the console output itself.
+Threaded or not, logging is a must.
+If you can't log, and you can't reproduce the error, then how are you going to fix them? :neutral_face:
+- [**Networking**](Sources/Networking): The Instagram APIs use them.
+The application alone uses it to do other possible communications.
+It's needed.
+And it's simple to use.
+See [the header](Include/OsintgramCXX/Networking/Networking.hpp) itself, and you'll learn, how simple it is to make a Network request... that is, if you consider yourself as a proper programmer and not a wannabe dev :skull:
+- [**Security layers**](Sources/Security): A reason to make your accounts secure, whether local or somewhere online, is to securely encrypt them.
+OsintgramCXX doesn't take a raw configuration file right at the start.
+You explicitly use the `loginctl` command itself to log in.

+While most of the code are statically linked (hello, vcpkg), all of those libraries are shared libraries that can be linked via `gcc` or `clang`.
+Use them to your fullest extent, you may need them.

+---